 When determining the best material for your fleece, consider high-pile vs low-pile, the percentage of spandex or elastane, and the overall thickness of the jacket.

-High-pile fleece is very soft, warm, fluffy and comfy against the skin, though it does cling more to debris, takes longer to dry and may not be as durable.
-Low-pile fleece is smooth and dense, typically lightweight, more breathable, more resistant to debris cling and dries faster.
+High-pile fleece is very soft, warm, fluffy, and comfy against the skin, though it does cling more to debris, takes longer to dry, and may not be as durable.

-When choosing a fleece you plan on walking or hiking in, you may want to opt for a jacket with a higher percentage of spandex or elastane.
-That will make the fleece stretchier and more movement-friendy.
+When choosing a fleece for walking or hiking, you may want to opt for a jacket with a higher percentage of spandex or elastane.
+That will make the fleece stretchier and more movement-friendly.
 Jackets without spandex or elastane may feel bulkier and stiffer.

 Finally, thicker fleece jackets typically provide heavyweight warmth, making them ideal as a standalone layer in winter and colder conditions.